Wander Franco Player Props: Rays vs. White Sox

-The Tampa Bay Rays and Wander Franco, who went 1-for-3 last time out, battle Michael Kopech and the Chicago White Sox at Tropicana Field, Friday at 6:40 PM ET.
+Wander Franco -- hitting .231 with five doubles, three walks and four RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Chicago White Sox, with Dylan Cease on the hill, on April 22 at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Reds.
+In his last game he had a hitless performance (0-for-3) against the White Sox.

 Wander Franco Game Info & Props vs. the White Sox